dahoum/xn--mrovingiens-bbb.fr/README.md

-http://dahoum.wales is a collection of of my autodidactic notes related to discovering and helping people and ventures.
+This is a collection of of my autodidactic notes related to discovering and helping people and ventures.

 ![](Images/2732A639-05AD-4965-ADC9-C15DEA4ED60C.jpeg)